 This course teaches the major modes of English discourse and a survey of American literature.
 Students also review the standards in grammar, usage, and rhetorical devices that are necessary for effective writing and for success on standardized tests such as the ACT.
 A vocabulary study is offered that expands students' working vocabulary, improves their reading comprehension and standardized test scores, and enhances their ability to write successful papers.

-Prerequisite: English 10, Honors English 10, or Pre-AP English 10
+Prerequisite: English 10 or Pre-AP English 10

-Credit: 1 Unit (required; substitutes include Honors English 11 or AP English 11)
+Credit: 1 Unit (required; substitute includes AP English 11)

 HONORS ENGLISH 11